philipturner/MoltenCL/README.md

 > This is not a completed library; check the `develop` branch for the latest updates.

-The missing OpenCL 3.0 driver for macOS (or iOS).
+The missing OpenCL 3.0 driver for macOS.
 This un-deprecates OpenCL, making Apple devices viable for high-performance GPGPU through an industry-standard API.
 It uses Metal behind the scenes to minimize CPU overhead and maximize GPU performance.

 Features (not exhaustive):
 - half precision